SAP-archive/teched2021-DAT163/exercises/ex0/README.md

 Visualize data quality in easy-to-consume rulebooks and dashboards

 Rulebooks contain a group of rules.
 Rather than running a single rule, you run a rulebook that can contain many rules.
-These rules can come from one or more rule category, and the rules may be bound to one or more datasets.
+These rules can come from one or more rule categories, and the rules may be bound to one or more datasets.

 Grouping the rules into a rulebook helps to gain an understanding of the individual rules that have passed or failed within a larger context.